-- Then add all the remaining Base Ingredients and the Spice/Herb Mix, stir well to combine; turn heat to high to bring the mixture to a boil, then immediately reduce the temperature to a simmer.
+- Then add all the remaining Base Ingredients (except the soaked cashews) and the Spice/Herb Mix, stir well to combine; turn heat to high to bring the mixture to a boil, then immediately reduce the temperature to a simmer.
 Tuck in the bay leaf.
 Simmer with a very low boil until the potatoes are tender, approximately 15 to 20 minutes.

 - REMOVE the bay leaf from the stew.
 Drain the cashews, discard the water.
 Place the drained cashews into a high-speed blender with ½ cup of plant milk and one cup of the stew mixture.
 Be sure to include some potatoes, mushrooms, and some broth in the one cup of stew mixture.
 Blend on high until smooth and emulsified.
 Then add the blended mixture to the stew.
 Stir well to incorporate into a thick creamy stew.